Sigfried/cheder-cal/README.md

          (Then have to also learn something about HTML, CSS, (React?), etc.)
      - Cons:
        - Messier than python

-     - Reasonable goals if using JavaScript:
-       - ...
-   - Other?
-  - Goals
+##### Minutes
+  - Tool choices: Python (unless SSG's need to check syntax all the time gets annoying) -- all, especially JM
+  - Goals: Just build the converter. nothing else for now (MG)
+  - We went on a lot of tangents, but only to fill in knowledge about technology.
+Some questions we answered:
+    - What's a command line, what's a graphical user interface (GUI)?
+    - What is the Internet? (we were going to talk more about how it works but didn't get a chance)
+    - Why are some browsers better than others -- like Chrome is good, IE is bad?
+(JM) (SSG's answer: because IE sucks -- at least it used to, a lot) (the other questions got better answers)
+    - What's a directory?
+What's a file?
+    - How do you "save work" when you're working on a command line?
+(MFB)
+    - We will use https://www.pythonanywhere.com as our Python environment/IDE for now
   # Notes

   - Five people
   - A few online resources
   - Five computers
   - GitHub account
   - Knowledge of language, calendars, and programming